dbroeglin/Forge.Module/README.md

 # Forge Generator for PowerShell modules

 This module contains Forge generators for PowerShell modules.
-`New-ForgeModule` generates a new module and `New-FOrgeModuleFunction` generates a new function inside an already created module.
+`New-ForgeModule` generates a new module and `New-ForgeModuleFunction` generates a new function inside an already created module.

 The generator is still quite new (and probably a bit opinionated) parts of the structure